StreetScout

 Where is Texas (Qld)?

-Texas (Qld) is a suburb of Queensland, Australia.
+Texas (Qld) is a suburb of Queensland, Australia, in the Goondiwindi local government area.

 What is the population of Texas (Qld)?